 Mine was the only car in the small lot on Edgecomb Pond Road.
 It’s not much of a parking lot at all, so I pulled off to the side as far as I could.
 Cars may have to park on the road on a busy day at this trailhead.
 I grabbed my backpack and hit the trail around 9 a.m.
-There’s no trail register at this trailhead, but it isn’t a complicated trail system.
-Stay on the path and eventually you’ll reach a parking lot.
+There’s no trail register at this trailhead, but it isn't a complicated trail system.
+Stay on trail and eventually you'll reach a parking lot.

 Cat Mountain, located only five minutes outside of bustling Bolton Landing, is owned by the New York State DEC and maintained by the Lake George Land Conservancy.
 The trail system leads to the summits of both Cat and Thomas Mountains.
 From Edgecomb Pond Road, the trail I took is 1.9 miles from the parking lot to the summit.
 For a longer hike to the summit of Cat Mountain, park on Valley Woods Road.